sriramab/gamamanual/Tutorials/Recipes/Diffusion.md

   - Build the "output" and "input" array with the dimension of the grid.
   - Initialize the "output" array with -Double.MAX_VALUE.
   - For each value of the map for that key,
-    - Load all the properties : "method_diffu", "is_gradient", "mat_diffu", "mask", "min_value"
+    - Load all the properties : "method_diffu", "is_gradient", "matrix", "mask", "min_value"
     - Compute :
       - If the cell is not masked, if the value of input is > min_value, diffuse to the neighbors.
         - If the value of the cell is equal to -Double.MAX_VALUE, remplace it by input[idx] * matDiffu[i][j].